-Mason jars are fantastic.
+Mason jars (Affiliate Link) are fantastic.
 No wonder they have been around for so long.
-They are so versatile and can be used for so many things around the house.
-We all have used mason jars for food whether storing food in your refrigerator or storing food in your pantry; you may not have thought to use mason jars for other purposes.
-Today, I am going to share with you creative ways to use Mason Jars from all over the house not just in the kitchen.
+They are versatile and can be used for many things around the house.
+We all have used mason jars for food, whether storing food in your refrigerator or storing food in your pantry (Affiliate Link); you may not have thought to use mason jars for other purposes.
+Today, I will share creative ways to use Mason Jars (Affiliate Link) from all over the house, not just in the Kitchen.

-If you want to use any of these ideas, be sure you have a 2-inch standard opening mason jar in either the small, medium or large depending on your needs.
-If you use them for food, be sure you purchase safe food jars.
-There are some decorative mason jars out there (especially at craft and discount stores) that are not safe for food.
-The bottle or the packaging will indicate if it is safe for food storage.
-If you have specialty mason jars with their decorative lids, it's best if you use the cover that comes with the jar for a better seal.
-I divided this list into different areas of the home to help you see how easy it is to organize with mason jars.
+If you want to use any of these ideas, be sure you have a 2-inch standard opening mason jar (Affiliate Link) in either the small, medium, or large, depending on your needs.
+If you use them for food, purchase safe (Affiliate Link) food jars.
+There are some decorative mason jars (Affiliate Link) out there (especially at craft and discount stores) that are not safe (Affiliate Link) for food.
+The bottle or the packaging will indicate if it is safe (Affiliate Link) for food storage.
+If you have specialty mason jars with decorative lids, it's best to use the cover with the jar for a better seal.
+I divided this list into different home areas to help you see how easy it is to organize with mason jars (Affiliate Link).

-Overnight set it and forget it meals.
-Recently I used my medium size mason jar to create an overnight chia seed pudding.
-It was so easy and made two serves for my hubby and me.
+Overnight set-it-and-forget-it meals.
+Recently, I used my medium-sized mason jar to create an overnight chia seed pudding.
+It was so easy, and I made two servings for my hubby and me.
 Feel free to check out the post by clicking here or on the image below.

-While looking through my pantry for inspiration on what to store in my mason jar, I found that the Mason Jar Flip Cap fit even my Peanut Butter 16 oz plastic jar.
+While looking through my pantry (Affiliate Link) for inspiration on what to store in my Mason jar (Affiliate Link), I found that the Mason Jar (Affiliate Link) Flip Cap fit even my Peanut Butter 16 oz plastic jar.
 Wow!
-It's a tight fit too.
+It's a tight fit, too.
 Try jars with a screw top; you may be able to find even more jars that this flip cap would fit.

 Using Mason Jars in the bathroom:

-We all have several things in the bathrooms that we can store in mason jars.
+We all have several things in the bathrooms that we can store in mason jars (Affiliate Link).
 I found that storing cotton swabs in the smaller mason jar worked great.
-The smaller mason jar also fit nicely in my above the sink mirror cabinet.
+The smaller mason jar (Affiliate Link) also fits nicely in my above-the-sink mirror cabinet.
 Cool!
-When storing stuff in the large mason jar, be sure to check that you can reach the inside bottom of the mason jar because if you can't the items will just stay there forever.
-Visit my DIY blog about how to make a wall hanging mason jar storage unit.
+When storing stuff in the large mason jar (Affiliate Link), be sure to check that you can reach the inside bottom of the mason jar (Affiliate Link) because if you can't, the items will just stay there forever.
+Visit my DIY blog about how to make a wall-hanging mason jar storage unit.

 Bobby pins and hair clips can get lost very quickly.
 So, storing them in a mason jar is a great option.
 Pick a jar that will easily allow you to get the items.
 I found that the smaller jars work best for this.
 Check out the other creative bobby pin options by clicking here.